 Types of Variety Trials

-The objective of the participatory variety trials is to identify potential new varieties for seed production in BC by evaluating market characteristics, agronomic performance, seed yield, and adaptation to BC production regions and systems.
-Two types of field research are included in this project: 1) quality testing of BC-grown seeds through lab evaluations and seed grow-outs at the UBC Farm research facility, and 2) in three to five key crops, “mother-baby” trials on a network of farms to evaluate new and existing varieties for regional adaptation and seed crop potential.
+The objective of the participatory variety trials was to identify potential new varieties for seed production in BC by evaluating market characteristics, agronomic performance, seed yield, and adaptation to BC production regions and systems.
+Two types of field research were included in this project: 1) quality testing of BC-grown seeds through lab evaluations and seed grow-outs at the UBC Farm research facility, and 2) in three to five key crops, “mother-baby” trials on a network of farms to evaluate new and existing varieties for regional adaptation and seed crop potential.
 Varieties for the quality testing program were selected by BC seed growers, who sent in samples of their seed to the project team for evaluation.
 Varieties for the mother-baby trials were selected in the first season by the research team with extensive consultation from seed growers, and will be revised through collaborative planning with farmer participants in subsequent years.

 The Mother-Baby Trial Design